oparisot/DeepSpaceYoloDataset/README.md

 ## 📚 Research

-The dataset is present here:
+The dataset can be found here:

 - **[2023] DeepSpaceYoloDataset: an annotated set of smart telescopes images** – [DOI Link](https://doi.org/10.5281/zenodo.8387071)